freedict/fd-dictionaries/tools/api/README.md

 configured in the FreeDict configuration, see <ToDo, Chapter 9 of HOWTO>.
 The `file_manager` will take care of doing this work, transparently.

 The `generator` generates the actual XML file.
-It relies on the FREEDICT_DIR variable to be set.
+It relies on the FREEDICTDIR variable to be set.
 Information about this variable can be found [here](https://github.com/freedict/fd-dictionaries/wiki/FreeDict-HOWTO).\
 To find out how this program works, call